FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/about_web_services/example_send_request.md

 The request response differs depending on if Transfer CFT is running, and if the Transfer CFT Copilot server is started, as described in the following sections.

-### {{< TransferCFT/componentlongname  >}} is down
+### Transfer CFT{{< TransferCFT/componentlongname  >}} is down

-An error message (unsuccessful response) is displayed if Copilot is running, but {{< TransferCFT/componentlongname  >}} is down.
+An error message (unsuccessful response) is displayed if Copilot is running, but Transfer CFT{{< TransferCFT/componentlongname  >}} is down.
 The following two examples demonstrate the different responses depending on the COM media type being used.

 #### Using the TCP media type